JuelleRTK/CM515-2026/README.md

 # CM515 - Spring 2026

 Welcome to CM 515!
 Course materials will be made available here and on Canvas.
-Unless otherwise noted by your instructor, all assignment submissions will be made and graded on Canvas.
+Unless otherwise noted by your instructor, all assignments will be submitted and graded on Canvas.

 | Week | Date | Topic | Language/Platform | Instructor(s) |
 | ------------- | ------------- | ------------- | ------------- | ------------- |